MyadaRoshdi/P2/writeup.md

 ### 3)Design and Test a Model Architecture

 #### 3.1) **Preprocessing:** here, I will describe how I preprocessed the image data.
 * a) grayscaling: Here I converted and image to grayscale, so now shape changed from (32X32X3) to (32X32X1), as shown below.

 ![alt text][image3]

+**Why grayscaling?**

+In the begining, I just converted the image to graysclale before training the network as it was suggested.
+I read about how grayscaled images enhance the classifier accuracy as RGB images carries some more information that may mislead the classifier learning phase, as the most important is detecting edges of the shapes not colors.
+Colors can be changeable easily due to many factors as weather, camera quality, ..etc, so removing these info before training and classificatio proves better performance, as described in [this](http://l.web.umkc.edu/lizhu/publications/allerton14-cdnn.pdf) paper.

 * b) Normalizing: Here I used the formula  _(pixel - 128)/ 128_

+**Why Normalization?**

+Before normalization, datasets had a very big Mean values (around 82), Data with very big ranges makes the classfer is insesnsitiv to the small changes, that's why normalization did a really significant change on the Validation accuracy when tested keeping everything the same and just removed the normalization step, I got Validation accuracy = 96.4% , compared to  with normalization value of 99.9%.

 Datasets Mean values BEFORE Normalization are: